jaynamiproductions/prllrequests/README.md

     - REST API URL: only tested with data.cdc.gov/SODA APIs
     - Maximum rows: Approximate size of dataset, rounded up.
 Check API documentation to see dataset size.
 For example, if the dataset contains 292k rows, set the maximum rows as 300k.
 If dataset size is unknown, make an educated guess or set a high/safe number like 10,000,000.
     - Limit: Number of rows returned per API request)
-- Call the get_request() method on the PrllRequests.
+- Call the get_request() method on the PrllRequests object.
 This will return a Pandas dataframe.